supernovus/lum.db.php/README.md

 ## TODO

+Write some tests.

+I can write SQL generation tests that instead of performing actual queries against a database, simply return the SQL and data array that would have been passed.
+This only works with the PDO classes, not the MongoDB ones.

-Write some tests, using the SQLite PDO driver.
+I can also make some _live_ tests using the SQLite PDO driver.

 ## Official URLs